A Simple Story (novel): Major themes

 However, the "proper" education that Matilda has received is not the purely-intellectual education that men receive, as Mary Wollstonecraft advocated the year after the novel's publication in her A Vindication of the Rights of Woman.
 Instead, Matilda's education balances both emotional sensibility and intellectual rationality.
 Another important aspect of Matilda's education is that, unlike Miss Milner, who participated widely in fashionable society as an heiress, Matilda is imprisoned in her father's house, and her daily experience is characterized by abjection.

 Style

-Many scholars have observed theatrical aspects to this novel, attributed to Inchbald's career as an actress and playwright.
+Many scholars have observed theatrical aspects to the novel and attributed these to Inchbald's career as an actress and playwright.
 These scholars note that many scenes describe characters in terms of dramatic tableaus and theatrical gestures to evoke emotion.
 Nora Nachumi identifies these gestures as filling in to convey emotions that the characters are unable to express in other ways, such as when Dorriforth embraces the unconscious Matilda to communicate "a love he refuses to utter."
 She argues that the emotional language of gestures allows women to resit the logocentric discourse of patriarchy and achieve a limited degree of agency.